winkeung/C-Concepts/C_Concepts_Part4.md

    return 0;
 }
 </pre>
-# **Comparison operators following the rule of expression evaluation, different from the way it is used in mathematics.**
+# **Comparison operators following the rule of expression evaluation, different from the way it is used in mathematics**

 If you want to check whether x is between 2 or 7 exclusive, a beginner may write:
 <pre>